26. Student Conduct Proceedings

 The decision as to which procedure to utilize for a grievance filed by a student shall be made solely by the University and shall be based on the fact pattern of each particular case.

-A decision reached by the Student Conduct Panel or a sanction imposed by the Student Conduct Administrator may be appealed by the accused student(s), or in cases of sexual misconduct, sexual harassment, dating violence, domestic violence, or stalking the complainant, to an appeal panel within five (5) University business days of the decision.
-Such appeals shall be in writing and shall be delivered to the coordinator of the appeals process or his/her designee.
+A decision reached by the Student Conduct Panel or a sanction imposed by the Student Conduct Administrator may be appealed by the accused student(s) to an appeal panel within five (5) University business days of the decision.
+Such appeals shall be in writing and shall be submitted to the coordinator of the appeals process or designee.

 Rules regarding the Student Conduct Code and related actions are listed in Part III, Student Life Rules, Grievance Procedures (See sec.
 51).
 An appeal panel may uphold the sanction(s) imposed by the original Student Conduct Panel and/or Student Conduct Administrator or the appeal panel may modify the sanction(s) imposed by the original Student Conduct Panel and/or Student Conduct Administrator.
-If sufficient information is presented that may have materially altered the decision of the original conference and was not or could not have been known at the time of the original conference, the appeal panel may require that the case be heard again by a Student Conduct Panel administered by the Offices of the Dean of Student Life.
+If sufficient information is presented that may have materially altered the decision of the original Student Conduct Panel and/or Student Conduct Administrator and was not or could not have been known at the time of the original conference and/or the original Student Conduct Panel failed to appropriately follow the guidelines described above, the appeal panel may require that the case be heard again by a Student Conduct Panel administered by the Offices of the Dean of Student Life.

 Following an appeal, the matter shall be considered final and binding upon all involved.

 26.4.
-An open conference may be held only if all students involved provide written consent to disclose any and all information which might be released from their educational record during the course of the hearing.
-Final determination shall be at the sole discretion of the hearing officer(s).
+An open conference may be held only if all students involved provide written consent to disclose any and all information that might be released from their educational record during the course of the conference.
+Final determination shall be at the sole discretion of the Student Conduct Administrator(s).